 # Stellar

-> Network-specific features and requirements for Stellar wallets
+> Network-specific features, signature kinds, supported assets, and integration requirements for Stellar wallets on the DFNS platform.

 ## Account activation